Are you thinking about “How to harvest kale” that you have grown in the yard and now want to have on your platter?

 Kale Plant Dying – Pick Whole

-If your plant is grown enough and goes to seed or temperature has fallen below its tolerance level (below 20oC), it may die.
+If your plant is grown enough and goes to seed or the temperature has fallen below its tolerance level (below 20oC), it may die.

 Storing Harvested Kale Leaves – How to Store Kale Leaves?

 Take your leaves filled jar to sink and wash thoroughly to remove any dirt or debris.
-As plants are susceptible to various pests and sometimes, you spray plants to prevent from diseases.
+As plants are susceptible to various pests and sometimes, you spray plants to prevent diseases.

 Washing with tap water before saving will free from health concerns.